 7. Cyprus - EU Non-Dom With Some Real Benefits

-Cyprus has a Non-Dom regime that exempts residents from tax on dividends and interest income for 17 years.
-It's territorial for certain income types.
-The corporate tax rate is 12.5% - one of the lowest in the EU.
-For entrepreneurs holding companies that pay dividends, Cyprus can result in a very low overall effective rate.
+Cyprus operates a Non-Dom regime that exempts residents from tax on dividends and interest income for 17 years.
+The regime is territorial for certain income types.
+Corporate tax is 12.5% — one of the lowest in the EU.
+For entrepreneurs structuring through a Cyprus company and drawing dividends, the combined effective rate is among the lowest in the EU.

 - Personal income tax: Progressive up to 35% on Cyprus-sourced employment income; 0% on dividends and interest for non-doms